Nokkum/Discordbot/README.md

 ## Recent Changes

 **November 1, 2025 (v2.1):** Minor Update
-- added the token_sidebar.py that adds a sidebar where tokens can be placed and a .token.key file that has the token gets generated that is encrypted.
+- added the token_sidebar.py that adds a sidebar where tokens can be placed and a .token file that has the token gets generated that is encrypted.

 **October 31, 2025 (v2.0):** Major feature update
 - ✨ Added beautiful embed-based welcome and goodbye messages